While some fly anglers now prefer waist and sling packs to vests, there is still a big role for vests in a wide variety of fishing situations.

-Vests can’t be beaten for being able to store a wide range of gear in a compartmentalised way.
+Vests can’t be beaten for being able to store a wide range of gear in a compartmentalized way.

 The best vests on the market – which we’ve reviewed here – allow you to carry all you need without sacrificing comfort or freedom of movement.

-Best Fly Fishing Vests of 2022: Quick Picks
+Best Fly Fishing Vests in 2023: Quick Picks

-The Fishpond Upstream Tech takes the title for best overall fishing vest.
-It's comfortable, has unique features, such as it's designated rear net pocket, and is extremely durable.
+The Fishpond Upstream Tech takes the title for the best overall fishing vest.
+It's comfortable, has unique features, such as its designated rear net pocket, and is extremely durable.

 The Simms Tributary Vest is the best budget fishing vest on the market.
 For under $100, you're getting a comfortable vest that has a modern twist on some classic designs.